lkmcl37/CNN-Shallow-Discourse-Parsing/README.md

 This project aims to build discourse relation classifiers for gold argument pairs in PDTB with neural network approaches.

-This project implements two kinds of neural networks for experiments:
+This project implements two kinds of neural networks:

 #Two-CNN Text Relation Classifier
 Structure: